the wausau school district education department

 - should recognize and promote their own gender equity.

-LEARNING ENVIRONMENT - We believe that EL students:
+LEARNING ENVIRONMENT - We believe that ML students:

 - should have a safe physical and emotional learning environment